SignalK/instrumentpanel/lib/help/help.md

 <a id="2_3_1_4_1"></a>
 **2.3.1.4.1.
 Universal Widget** [Back to up menu](#2_3_1_4)
 ___
-This widget has 2 display views possible (digital/analog).
+This widget has alternative digital and analog views.
-Choose your preferred view by selecting the radio button.
-- **digital view**

 ![universal-digital](./help/widget-settings-digital.png#maxwidth)

-- **analog view** has more settings.
-The colored zones can be generated in 2 ways:
+The analog view can display colored zones for value ranges.
+The ranges can be based on local settings in or zones fetched from the server.

-  - From a **local** setting with limited capabilities (only on red zone from redline value to maximum value).
-You can set the minimal and maximal values displayed.
-And also set the red line value.
+Local settings are configured in InstrumentPanel settings and stored in the browser.
+The configuration is limited: a single red zone from redline value to maximum value and you can set the minimum value for the gauge.

   ![universal-analog-local](./help/widget-settings-analog-local.png#maxwidth)

-  - From the **server**, where all the data are filled in the server meta zone.
-In this mode, you can map your prefered color for each zone state (nominal, warn, alarm,...) registered in the server using the 2 list boxes.
-Select in the first list box the state level and map the color in the second list box.
-As zone state cannot be yet configured directly in serveur GUI, you have to edit manually your **default.json** file on the server.
-Each time you modify the **default.json** file, you have to reload the server.
-And when server reloaded, check **Zone relaod** in widget to fetch the new values from the server.
-See sample below for **batteries 1**
+On the server the zones are configured by modifying the **defaults.json** file in you the server settings directory.
+You can configure multiple zones, each associated with a state that has its own color.
+Only colors are configured in InstrumentPanel.

+Changes there take effect after server restart.

   ![universal-analog-server](./help/widget-settings-analog-server.png#maxwidth)

-**batteries 1** sample **default.json**:
+**batteries 1** sample **defaults.json**:

-Locate json entry **vessels/self/electrical/batteries/1/voltage** in your **default.json** file.
-If it does not exist **creates** or **insert** the appropriate keys/values at the right place.
-**Be very careful to respect the json syntax**.
 ```
 "vessels": { //<= this key already exist do not insert
  "self": { //<= this key already exist do not insert